-Hampshire College Appoints a Chief Sustainability Officer as President
+Hampshire College Appoints a Sustainability Officer as President

-Hampshire College has announced its seventh president will be Miriam E. Nelson, PhD.
-Nelson comes to Hampshire College from the University of New Hampshire, where since 2016 she has served as deputy director of the Sustainability Institute.
-Prior to the UNH, Nelson spent over three decades at Tufts University where she served for 25 years on the faculty and was chair of the faculty at Tisch College of Civic Life, founded the Committee on Diversity and Inclusion, published over 100 scholarly papers and presented at hundreds of conferences nationally and overseas, and was health and nutrition adviser to the U.S. Department of Health and Human Services and U.S. Department of Agriculture.
+Miriam E. Nelson, PhD. comes to Hampshire College as its seventh president from the University of New Hampshire, where she has served as deputy director of the Sustainability Institute since 2016.
+Prior to the UNH, Nelson spent over three decades at Tufts University where she served on the faculty and was chair of the faculty at Tisch College of Civic Life, founded the Committee on Diversity and Inclusion, published over 100 scholarly papers and presented at hundreds of conferences nationally and overseas, and was health and nutrition adviser to the U.S. Departments of Health and Human Services, and Agriculture.